GAIA-UNIL/G2S/README.md

 2. Basics for compiling are needed, (e.g. on Ubuntu: build-essential).
 3. The following packages are required: ZMQ, JsonnCpp and zlib for G2S. fftw3 for QS and NDS.
 To install them on Ubuntu:
-`sudo apt install build-essential libzmq3-dev libjsoncpp-dev zlib1g-dev libfftw3-dev –y`
+`sudo apt install build-essential libzmq3-dev libjsoncpp-dev zlib1g-dev libfftw3-dev libcurl4-openssl-dev –y` (libcurl4-openssl-dev is optional)
 4. The C++ extension for ZMQ is required too, and can be installed via:
 `sudo wget "https://raw.githubusercontent.com/zeromq/cppzmq/master/zmq.hpp" -O /usr/include/zmq.hpp`
 5. Go to the `build` subfolder.